 Growing up I never really got the obsession with Switzerland that movies and TV seemed to have.
-Having been there twice I now can completely understand the obsession.
+Now having been there twice I can completely understand the obsession.
 Lucerne in Switzerland is hand on my heart the most stunning place I have ever visited.
 So come along with me as we spend 24 wintery hours in Lucerne.

 4:00PM: On arrival it’s time to check in to Hotel De La Paix.
 It’s away from the tourist area of Lucerne but is a lovely hotel - very cozy and if you get lucky you might get a room with a balcony.